milairhu/quantut/README.md

 The package is functionnal.
 However, it can be improved in the following ways:

 - Add **more quantum gates**.
 So far, only the most common gates are implemented.
-S and T gates are missing for example.
+Among the gates that could be added are the rotation gates (Rx, Ry, Rz).
 - Add **pre-built quantum circuits**.
 For example, the Grover algorithm, the Shor algorithm, Deutsch-Jozsa algorithm, etc.
 - Improve the display of the circuit.
 The current display resembles the one of Cirq, but it can be improved.
 Especially, **some gates could be displayed on a single vertical line** to gain space.
 - Improve the performance of the simulator.
 The simulator is currently quite slow.
 It could be improved by **using matrix product** instead of the current "hand-made" method.